IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 mail.smtp.port					[Port number to route through]
 ==============================	==============================

 **\*WARNING**: Entering a password here will *not* conceal it on-screen.
-It’s recommended to use an *app password* (for smtp.gmail.com users) or utilize a dedicated/non-personal user account with SMTP server auths so that you do not risk compromising your password.
+It's recommended to use an *app password* (for smtp.gmail.com users) or utilize a dedicated/non-personal user account with SMTP server auths so that you do not risk compromising your password.

-If your installation’s mail host uses SSL (like smtp.gmail.com) you’ll need these name/value pair properties in place:
+If your installation's mail host uses SSL (like smtp.gmail.com) you'll need these name/value pair properties in place:

 ======================================	==============================
 				Name 								Value